boldbi/spring-boot-sample/README.md

   * Open the Spring Boot embed sample in the **Visual studio code**.

   * Now, the run sample using **Spring Boot Dashboard** in the Activity Bar on the side.

+  * After the application has started, it will display a URL in the command line interface, typically something like (e.g., http://localhost:8080/).
+Copy this URL and paste it into your default web browser.

     ![Dashboard view](https://github.com/boldbi/vue-with-go-sample/assets/129486688/381aa89c-6870-4489-a744-c3617abc7646)